 As the owner of a corporation, you must keep track of everything that goes on inside your business.
 However, it is often difficult to keep a pulse on everything.
 Tools are available to help keep things in order.

-Minimizing penalties for keeping money in the company
+Consider the options to minimize penalties for keeping money in the company.

 What are retained earnings?